← Biology

 ELISA standard curve fitter (4PL/5PL)

-Fit 4PL/5PL standard curves from ELISA standards (concentration and OD/signal) and calculate unknown concentrations.
-Check weighting, residuals, and back-calculation (recovery), and export via share URL or CSV/JSON.
+Fit 4PL/5PL curves from ELISA standards and estimate unknown concentrations.
+Review weighting, residuals, and recovery checks, then export via share URL or CSV/JSON.

 All calculations run in your browser.
 Your data is not sent.